002 - Global Energy Balance

 The Conversation - How Antarctic Ice melt can be a tipping point

-You now know what a feedback loop is and have created a systems diagram in the previous lesson.
 You are now going to watch a youtube clip and create a feedback look systems diagram to show how methane gas impact global temperatures.
 You will be focusing on flooding and the Arctic.
 You may want to initially make notes from the youtube clip and then create the diagram on A4 paper.
 Remember you need to annotate the digram to show you understand the process.

 'Geography Global Change.
 Study and Revision Guide' by Simon Oakes Page 41